 According to our recent measurement survey, the property comprises of the following approximate internal area: 756 sqm (8,138 sqft)

 RATEABLE VALUE According to the Scottish Assessor’s website (www.saa.gov.uk) the property has a Rateable Value of £23,800.
-The uniform business rate for the current year is £0.49 pence in the pound.
+The uniform business rate for the current year is £0.498 pence in the pound (as of April 2020).

 Occupiers may be eligible for rates relief through the small business bonus scheme if the combined Rateable Value of all their business premises in Scotland is £35,000 or less.